 A handful of people have asked me about my daily and weekly work routine.
 Some people just want to know what philosophers do all day.
 Others — e.g., my fellow grad students — are looking for ways to impose structure on their work week.
 In this post, I will share four rules of thumb that have helped me be more productive and less stressed.

-Rule 1: Don’t Work From Home
+Rule 1: Test Out Work Routines

-And although I have thoughts about my research while at home, I don’t typically give them much time and energy.
+Although I have thoughts about my research while at home, I don’t typically give them much time and energy.
 If something particularly important occurs to me, then I send it to my work email address (which I check only at the office).
 So if I get work done at home, then it is usually unintentional.

-Rule 2: Don’t Work In The Evenings
+Rule 3: Don’t Work In The Evening

-There are three exceptions to this rule that come to mind.
-First, some weeks simply require more than just 40-50 hours of work.
-Second, some days I experience flow when I would usually end the workday.
-So those situations, I will keep working if my schedule allows.
-Third, sometimes work is scheduled in the evenings (e.g., classes, meetings, etc.).
+There are three exceptional circumstances that might keep me working into the evening.
+First, some weeks simply require more than just 45 hours of work.
+Second, some days I am experiencing flow at the end of the workday.
+Third, some events are scheduled in the evenings (e.g., classes, meetings, etc.).

-Rule 3: Don’t Work On Weekends
+Rule 4: Don’t Work On Weekends

-The final rule of thumb is that I won’t work on weekends.
-The most common exception to this rule are conferences, which often occur on weekends.
+The most common exceptions to this rule are conferences, which often occur on weekends.

-On the weekends that I am not conferencing, I try to do three things.
+(Again, I doubt that this will be useful to you, but) On the weekends that I am not conferencing, I try to do three things.
 First, I go on a date with my spouse.
 About once a month we do a day-long date.
 Second, I do the chores for which I do not have enough time or energy on weeknights.
 Third, I try to rest.
 Rest can take many forms.
 For me resting means doing whatever I feel like when the rest period arrives.
 So I try not to make rest plans that I can’t change at will.
 When resting, I often do some combination of the following: a long walk, listen to podcasts, watch something, make something, or go shopping.